alvarofrancomartins/alvarofrancomartins.github.io/content/post/corruption-networks-model/index.md

 {{< include-html "content/post/corruption-networks-model/add_image.html" >}}

 In this post, I will briefly describe our computational model of political corruption networks.
-I also present an interactive version of the model and then show the code in Python.
+I also present an interactive version of the model and show the code in Python.
 This model is extensively described and studied in our [publication](https://www.google.com) in Journal X. I also made a [post](https://www.alvarofrancomartins.com/post/corruption-networks) of our main findings on the political corruption networks of Brazil and Spain.

 If you just want to play with the model networks, skip to [here](#play).